• WORKS

-Behind the scenes: "Salvation" Flint MI 2021 / by Eric Lee
+Behind the scenes: "Salvation" Flint MI 2021

 Flint Public Art Project asked me back for a second year.
 I was surprised too, but turns out they were looking forward to me creating a suffering superhero piece in Flint.
 How could I say no.